aaugustin/mtefd/multiple-template-engines.rst

 Python template engines.
 It aims at building a foundation upon which every developer can create the template engine they need if it doesn't exist yet.

-In other words this idea can be implemented — and certainly will — but it belongs to a third-party module.
+In other words this idea may be implemented but it belongs to a third-party module.

 What about template loaders and context processors?
 ---------------------------------------------------